-This article will shed light on how leading technologies, such as ES, AI, and ML, are deployed in combination to obtain cutting-edge solutions and how businesses can benefit from it.
+This article will show how leading technologies, such as ES, AI, and ML, are combined to obtain cutting-edge solutions and how businesses can benefit from them.

 In particular, this article will highlight the following topics: